openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ## 4.6 Lab 1

 In this lab exercise you will connect to an IBM Z system, view a simple COBOL hello world program in VSCode, submit JCL to compile the COBOL program, and view the output.
-Refer to Chapter 3, “ Installation of VSCode and extensions”, to configure VSCode with the Zowe Explorer and Z Open Editor extensions if you have not already done so.
+Refer to Chapter 3, “Installation of VSCode and extensions”, to configure VSCode with the Zowe Explorer and Z Open Editor extensions if you have not already done so.

 1. The lab assumes installation of VSCode with Z Open Editor and Zowe Explorer extensions as shown in Figure  2.